Instructor: Steve & Helen Goodchild

 NOTE: This class is open to amplified acoustic basses.
 You will need to supply your own small portable bass amp.
 Please see our Amplifier Policy for further information.

 Currently counting 6, 9, 12-string, bass, tenor & baritone guitars, dobro, mandolin, mandola & mandocello, bouzouki, cittern, banjo and Appalachian dulcimer in his musical armoury, this jack-of-all strings (and master of none!) has a repertoire encompassing styles ranging from British and American Folk Tradition; contemporary singer-songwriter; country & bluegrass; folk & gospel acapella and good old rock ‘n roll, as well as his own compositions.
-He has recorded five CDs with Across the Water; a solo album - “Nooks and Crannies” - featuring all his own compositions, and a recent recording with Horizon Ridge – “Enough is all you need”.
+He has recorded five CDs with Across the Water; a solo album - “Nooks and Crannies” - featuring his own compositions, and two CDs with Horizon Ridge.

-Steve lives on Calgary’s west side and is the Artistic Director of the Rocky Mountain Folk Club.
+Steve lives on Calgary’s west side, builds & repairs guitars & other instruments, and helps to run the Rocky Mountain Folk Club.

 Website: Horizon Ridge